Ahren-Li/android-cmake-project/README.md

 # android-cmake-project
 We can use it to edit the native source code of Android.
-It can compile c/c++ code and run in your android devices, but the compilation may fail.
+It can compile your own c/c++ code and run it on your android devices.
 You just need to provide the name of the module.

 - Automatically find the module path
-- Support `if`、`ifeq`、`ifneq`、`strip`、`filter`
+- Android MK Support `if`、`ifeq`、`ifneq`、`strip`、`filter`
 - **Automatically parse Android.mk conversion to cmake configuration**
 - **Automatically parse module's dependencies**
 - **Automatically parse module's include dirs**
 - **Automatically parse module's definitions**
+- Support Android.bp

 ### Test environment
-- Android N source tree
+- Android N/P source tree
 - Ubuntu 16.04
-- Windows 10
+- Windows 10(Android.bp is not currently supported)
+- Clion 2018.2.5(CL-182.4892.24)

 ### Depend
 - Fully compiled android source tree
-- Linux: ${your android source path}/prebuilts/clang/host/linux-x86/clang-2690385
+- Linux: ${your android source path}/prebuilts/clang/host/linux-x86/clang-xxxxxx
 - Windows: Android NDK

 ### .idea